 *This post may contain affiliate links, which means I may receive a commission (at no additional cost to you!) if you make a purchase using any of these links.*

 1 in 4 Americans experiences mental illness in a given year– if that’s not enough of an indication that mental health matters, I’m not really sure what is.
 For most of us, the sensitivity of these issues is out of sight, out of mind, and the unfortunate truth is that it often times takes a first-hand experience to genuinely understand the infrastructure or development of any particular mental disease.
 I can’t count the number of times I’ve personally heard, “You had an eating disorder?
-You’re so skinny!” or “What does she have to be depressed about?
-Her life is perfect.”
-The public’s misconception of effective empathy reads as indifference and only fuels the feelings of alienation, so I’ve compiled a list of 10 incredible books, all with a 4+ star rating on Amazon, for better understanding mental illness and reviewing powerful guidelines for mastering the acts of constructive communication and positive validation.
+You’re so skinny!” or “What do you have to be depressed about?”
+The public’s misconception of empathy reads as indifference and can only make matters worse.
+So, I’ve compiled a list of 10 highly-rated mental health books on Amazon.
+They’re ideal for better understanding mental illness and reviewing powerful guidelines for mastering the acts of constructive communication and positive validation.

-Side Note: These are also just 10 great books to read as food for thought.
-Even if nobody you know suffers (openly) from a mental illness, you’ll be amazed how powerful these cognitive-based tactics and affirmations can be.
+Side Note: These are also just 10 great mental health books to read as food for thought.
+Even if nobody you know openly suffers from a mental illness, you’ll be amazed how powerful these cognitive-based tactics and affirmations can be.
 You may even end up liking yourself a little bit more after reading just 1 or 2.

 This is your $8 alternative to $30,000+ in rehab and drug therapy.
 In Feeling Good, eminent psychiatrist, Dr. David D. Burns, outlines the remarkable, scientifically proven CBT techniques which will immediately help you develop a more positive outlook on life.
 In the newest edition, Dr. Burns also features a Consumer′s Guide to Anti-Depressant Drugs, as well as a brand new introduction to help answer your questions about the many options available for treating depression.
 Don’t believe a book can replace Zoloft?
 Feeling Good has a 4.3 rating on Amazon with over 1,000 reviews— and, in addition to its other success stories, I can personally attest to its unexpected efficacy.